-Amazon Echo Studio fills a long-time gap in the Echo range.
-It's the Echo that sounds good.
-While the Black Friday deals staple the Echo Dot barely has a speaker built in (although it does now have a clock), most of the rest of the Echo range sound alright.
-Echo Studio, however, is here to replace, or at least take on, 'proper' speakers.
+Amazon Echo Studio fills a long-time gap in the Echo range: it's the Echo that sounds unquestionably good.
+While the Amazon Echo (4th gen) takes a step forward in this area, and the Echo Dot (4th gen) sounds better than nothing, the Echo Studio is here to replace, or at least take on, 'proper' speakers.

 To that end it's got oodles of bass, support for HD and UHD (CD quality and hi-res, respectively) music files from Amazon Music HD and an array of drivers that includes an upward-firing one, giving support for 3D audio and potentially letting it serve as a rear Dolby Atmos speaker.
 You can also pair two as a stereo duo, or connect as many as you like together as part of an Amazon Echo multi-room speaker system, along with any other Echo devices you may own.